Introduction and organisation: introduction to governance

 - Enforcement and Compliance (for example, Mid-size businesses): E&C DRB

-- Large Business Directorate (customers with a CRM): LB DRB
+- Large Business Directorate (customers with a CCM): LB DRB

 Caseworkers, along with specialists, attend the Board and Commissioners meetings to answer questions and see the decision being taken.